polymonster/polymonster.github.io/_posts/2023-03-03-building-new-engine-3.md

 Refactoring in general I have found more difficult at times in Rust than in any other language.
 I tend to start things quite quickly and get something working; this typically means creating separate objects on the stack inside `main` and then that means the data is a bit more favourable to avoid overlapping mutability / borrowing issues.

-When performing what initially seems like a simple refactor to bring that code more inline with where you want it to be or where your mental model is, you can hit a load of borrow checker errors and it turns out to be a more challenging task than you thought.
-Breaking things apart to find changes and reload them, instead of doing them in a single loop.
-The same goes for just moving something to a thread, maybe some types can’t be `Send` and then this means you have to re-think how your data is grouped together or how it is synchronised across threads.
+When performing what initially seems like a simple refactor to bring that code more inline with where you want it to be or where your mental model is, you can hit a load of borrow checker errors and it turns out to be a more challenging task than you thought due to the mutual exclusion property of mutable references or just trying to move something to a thread, maybe some types can’t be `Send` and then this means you have to re-think how your data is grouped together or how it is synchronised across threads.

 ### Ownership